warrenspe/Stockings/README.md

-# Connection
+# Stockings
-A (linux-only) Python2 socket wrapper.
+A Windows/Linux/Unix Python 2 & 3 socket wrapper which allows sending/receiving of complete messages.

 TCP sockets offer developers the ability to send reliably delivered, ordered, and well-formed packets using sockets.
-However one major usability issue that developers often face is the need to manage the sending of data over a TCP socket to handle the following case:
+However one obstacle that developers often face when using them is the need to handle the following case:
 ```
 >>> bytesSent = sock.send("Message")
 >>> print "%d, %d" % (bytesSent, len("Message"))